arifseyda/AssetManagementforICS/README.md

 # AssetManagementforICS

+In this asset management tool, 3 different methods are used to discover and make sense of assets.
+These methods are passive listening, active querying and making sense of metadata information.

 # Passive Listening

 In industrial control systems, passive monitoring is to enable analysis of network traffic by listening to Tap devices.
 With the help of the analyzed traffic tshark, the data was parsed with the Pyshark library in the Python programming language.
 The parsed data are taken as mac addresses, ip addresses, protocol names and vendor names as in the image below.
 The asset number is the id number created in the database.
 This id number increases automatically.